safesoftware/FMETraining/ServerAdmin3Security/Exercise1_CreatingANewUser.md

 <br>**1) Connect to FME Server**
 <br>Open the FME Server web interface, either through the Web Interface option on the Windows Start Menu or directly in your web browser (http://localhost/fmeserver), and log in using the username and password *admin*.

-Select the *Security* page, under the Admin heading on the left sidebar, to see a list of your current users.
+Click *Security*, under the Admin heading on the left sidebar to expand the menu, and then select **Users** to see a list of your current users.

 <br>**2) Create a New User**
 <br>Let's create a new FME Server user account for the new analyst.
 Click **New** to add a new user: